Racheal-jpg/Car-Market-Analysis/README.md

 Output

 The script generates a CSV file named "combined_cars.csv"containing the combined and pre_processed car data.
 It also prints the first few rows of the read-back data to the console.

+libraries

+you'll need to install the following R libraries for the code we've built up:

+1.  `ggplot2`: for creating high-quality visualization.

+2.  `randomForest`: For the Random Forest algorithms.

+3.  `xgboost`: For the gradient Boosting (XGBoost) algorithms.

+4.  `e1071`:For the support vector machines (SVMs), including SVR.

+5.  `pracma`: For the Hampel filter for outlier detection.

+6.  `ggcorrplot`: For correlation Heatmaps.